-Newly introduced to Europe, the Sycamore Seed Bug feeds on the seeds of its namesake and may become a pest in urban areas.
+Newly introduced to Europe, the Sycamore Seed Bug feeds on the seeds of sycamore trees and has the potential to become a pest in urban areas.

-Native to North America, the Sycamore Seed Bug lives and eats on sycamore (also called plane) trees.
-True to their name, they feed on the trees seeds, which ruins the fruit around it and limits the spreading of fertile seeds to other areas.
-How they arrived in Europe is unknown, but they have been noticed in numbers in parks and walkways lined with plane trees.
+Native to North America, the Sycamore Seed Bug lives and eats on sycamore trees, which are also called plane trees.
+True to the bug's name, it feeds on the tree's seeds, which limits the spreading of fertile seeds to other areas.
+How they arrived in Europe is unknown, but they have been noticed in substantial numbers in parks and walkways lined with plane trees.
 They may become a nuisance over time, creating a need to spray trees.
-They are able to survive cold winters as eggs, though in warmer parts of their range, they may take shelter under the bark of their host tree.
+Sycamore Seed Bugs are able to survive cold winters as eggs; in warmer parts of their range, adults can take shelter under the bark of their host tree.

 Note: An insect's reach is not limited by lines drawn on a map and therefore species may appear in areas, regions and/or states beyond those listed above as they are driven by environmental factors (such as climate change), available food supplies and mating patterns.
 Grayed-out selections indicate that the subject in question has not been reported in that particular territory.
 U.S. states and Canadian provinces / territories are clickable to their respective bug listings.